 Giorgio Bagnasco joined ESA in 1987, where he has worked on several projects including missions to study the Sun and he worked on instruments for the James Web Space Telescope.
 Since 2013, he has been the project manager of the Sentinel-4 mission.
 As part of the European Copernicus programme, Sentinel-4 will be monitoring Europe’s air quality at an hourly rate.

 On the 6th of March Mr. Bagnasco will talk about the Copernicus programme and elaborate more on the Sentinel-4 and its importance for Europe.

-Giorgio Tumino, Vega and Space Rider Development Process Manager, ESA
+Giorgio Tumino, Vega and Space Rider Development Programmes Manager, ESA